supercontainers/canopie-hpc/docs/cfp.md

 and make professional connections.

 ### Reproducibility plan
-In conjunction with the SC Reproducibility Initiative, submissions are required to provide artifact descriptions as submission appendices, if applicable.
+In conjunction with the SC Reproducibility Initiative, paper submissions are required to provide artifact descriptions as submission appendices, if applicable.
 Artifacts such as reproduction instructions, source code, build recipes, and/or container images would all be appropriate and considered during peer review.
+In case of acceptance, authors are given the option to provide artifact evaluations, if applicable.

 ### Submission procedure

-Accepted manuscripts will be published by the IEEE Computer Society.
+Accepted manuscripts will be published by the ACM.

 Upload your paper in PDF format.
-Papers must use the IEEE conference proceedings template, in two-columns, U.S. letter (8.5″ x 11″) format.
+Papers must use the ACM proceedings template, in two-columns, U.S. letter (8.5″ x 11″) format.
+LaTeX authors should use the `sigconf` option, while Word authors can use the "Interim Layout".
-The templates for LaTeX and MS Word provided by IEEE eXpress Conference Publishing are available for download [here](https://www.ieee.org/conferences/publishing/templates.html).
+The templates for LaTeX and MS Word provided by ACM are available [here](https://www.acm.org/publications/proceedings-template).
 Manuscript length must have a lower limit of 5 pages, including references.
 There is no upper page limit.

+All abstracts are limited to a maximum of 150 words.
+Lightning talks can provide a 400-word extended abstract to better describe the submission.

 We enthusiastically welcome original, high-quality submissions within the scope above.
 These may describe complete studies; work-in-progress research; position papers on